-The Welsh Baccalaureate Advanced Diploma aims to develop a learning and assessment programme that develops and accredits learners’ skills.
+The Welsh Baccalaureate Advanced Diploma aims to develop a learning and assessment programme that develops and accredits students’ skills.

 The qualification also provides a guarantee of a degree of breadth in learning programmes and promotes inclusion, retention, completion and achievement.